Age Shall Weary Us

 Perhaps then a more useful definition might be the one that involves both physical and mental effort – the one over which do have control.
 But if we’re considering achievements in the context of age then surely we must discount the purely physical.
 It’s axiomatic that our best physical work is done before we’re thirty, that’s just biology.
 It stands to reason that we’re never going to run 100 metres faster at 80 than we did at 30 – unless we’ve moved to Mars and learned how to breathe carbon dioxide.

 It’s the work of our minds that are important here and unfortunately the evidence for early age bias is somewhat compelling.
-It may be stretching it a bit to use 30 as our milestone but move the marker out to 40 and it’s quite remarkable how many great things have been achieved by minds not yet four decades old.
+Clear using 30 as an absolute milestone is a little churlish.
+As great things have been done by 31 and 32 year olds we must accept 30 as the mean.
+No one disputes that but move the marker out to 40 and it’s quite remarkable how many great things have been achieved by minds not yet four decades old.
 But what is ‘great’ and does a definition of greatness matter?
 The novelist Mary Wesley is frequently trotted out by the oldies as a shining example of the late starter.
 Her first novel Jumping the Queue was published in 1983 when she was seventy and between then and 1997 she published ten more.
 However, whilst there’s no doubt that she was an accomplished and entertaining writer even her closest friends would be unlikely to call her a great one.

 What is ‘Greatness’?